cohire/cohire-challenge-js/README.md

 - https://by56lc60o1.execute-api.eu-west-1.amazonaws.com/dev/rule2
 - https://by56lc60o1.execute-api.eu-west-1.amazonaws.com/dev/rule3

 The developers would like you to complete the validation function in order to validate all the mock requests in the `requestsArray` array against the rules that they have written.
-There are a total of 8 request objects in said array with the following properties: `originalUrl` which maps to the `path` property in the rules, `query` which maps to the query parameters, `body` which maps to the body parameters and `method` which maps to the request method.
+There are a total of 8 request objects in said array with the following properties:
+- `originalUrl` which maps to the `path` property in the rules
+- `query` which maps to the query parameters
+- `body` which maps to the body parameters
+- `method` which maps to the request method.

 The validation will need to check for the following: